What is a Doctoral Degree?

 How Long Does it Take to Get an Online Doctoral Degree?

 The length of time it takes to complete an online doctoral program varies according to several different factors, including the field of study, whether the student is part time or full time, and how the online content is delivered.
 On average, completion times for doctorates hover around eight years, though doctoral education programs tend to have the longest average (13 years), whereas physics and psychology, for example, average only five to seven.
 Disciplines within the hard sciences generally take less time to complete than education and humanities programs.
 To help personalize the learning experience (and possibly speed things along), many online PhD programs offer either self-paced or cohort learning, which assembles a group of online students to complete each module collectively.
 Students following an independent research course through one of the many available PhD programs online may be more suited to a self-paced option, whereas another student earning a professional doctorate may benefit from the collaborative efforts of an online learning group, though this is dependent on individual preference.

 How Much Does an Online Doctoral Degree Cost?

-As doctoral candidates are likely well aware at this point in their academic careers, cost is a factor that should always be considered when choosing a degree program.
+As doctoral candidates are likely well aware at this point in their academic careers, cost is a factor that should always be considered when choosing an online degree program.
 Aside from the major expenditure of tuition itself, other costs like interest rates, living expenses, and textbooks may be overlooked at first, but are of equal importance when it comes to the bottom line.
 Doctoral degrees are unique in that, unlike undergraduate degrees, online programs at this level are not typically offered in an accelerated format, which means students may not be able to cut costs as dramatically and save time versus earning a traditional degree.
 However, completing a PhD program online can help to eliminate commuting costs, housing fees on campus, and even some materials fees that can be downloaded, instead.
 Also, remember that the type of school and program you choose will greatly affect the cost of the degree, as shown below:

 Average Cost for Graduate Degrees